AdaProp: Learning Adaptive Propagation for Graph Neural Network based Knowledge Graph Reasoning: Experiments

-\textbf{Setup.} Following~\cite{teru2019inductive, zhang2021knowledge}, we use the same subsets (four versions each and 12 subsets in total) of WN18RR, FB15k237 and NELL-995, where each subset has a different split of training set and testing set.
-The dataset details are in Appendix~\ref{app:datasets}.
-We follow \cite{zhang2021knowledge} to evaluate the ranking of target answer entity over all the negative entities rather than 50 randomly sampled negative ones in~\cite{teru2019inductive}.
+\textbf{Datasets.} Following~\cite{teru2019inductive, zhang2021knowledge}, we use the same subsets (4 versions each and 12 subsets in total) of {\sf WN18RR}, {\sf FB15k237} and {\sf NELL-995}, where each subset has a different split of training set and test set.
+We refer the readers to~\cite{teru2019inductive, zhang2021knowledge} for the detailed splits and statistics.